 Studies suggest that there is a relationship between a person’s education level and drug addiction.
 The higher the degree obtained, the less likely the subjects in the study were to become addicted to drugs.
 A person’s level of education may influence their chances of developing an addiction, though it is not a direct indicator that they will become addicted to drugs.

-Results from the 2013 National Survey on Drug Use and Health showed that 36.5 percent of adults with less than a high school degree were current alcohol drinkers, compared to 69.2 percent of college graduates.
-The rate of illicit drug use among college graduates is only 6.7 percent.
-Approximately 10 percent of non-college graduates reported using illicit drugs.
+Results from the 2013 National Survey on Drug Use and Health showed that 36.5% of adults with less than a high school degree were currently drank alcohol, compared to 69.2% of college graduates.
+The rate of illicit drug use among college graduates is only 6.7%.
+Approximately 10% of non-college graduates reported using illicit drugs.

 Employment status may have an impact on drug use.
-People who are unemployed use illicit drugs at a rate of about 18 percent.
-Research also shows that illicit drug use for those who are employed full time is around 9.1 percent, while part-time employment ad illicit drug use was 13.7 percent.
+People who are unemployed use illicit drugs at a rate of about 18%.
+Research also shows that illicit drug use for those who are employed full time is around 9.1%, while part-time employment ad illicit drug use was 13.7%.

 Risk Factors for Addiction